 In Spring beloved of poor folk

 (Translated by Martin Sorell)

 (Ascendance at night)

 In 1959 the painter begins his lyrical period.
-Shapes are full of movement, highly contrasted colors are full of movement and loaded with painful memories.
+Shapes are dynamic, highly contrasted colors are full of movement and loaded with painful memories.

 (At the threshold)

-The painter technically masters the colors and experiments their superposition.
-The shapes are alive… are they animal creatures?
+The artist masters the colors technically and experiments their superposition.
+Shapes are alive… are they animal creatures?
 They are violent!

 (Sky Streaked with Birds)

 The birds are like Stukas, black and threatening.
 They have invaded the sky which explodes with blinding colors.
 Nightmares never leave the painter’s nights.